nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 You can then view the color change in the task that you have marked as done.
 <br><br>

 ## 7. UnDone Command

-If you wish to enter certain tasks as undone, you may key them in the format as shown below. <br>
+If you have marked a task as done but you realise that you have yet to complete it, you can mark the task as undone once again.
+The format for the undone command is similar to that of the done command as shown below.  <br>
 #### Format: ` undone <INDEX> `

    Examples : <br>